Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 - Additionally, the integrations are somewhat limited and you need to work with either an API or webhooks with some of the most trusted HR tools out there.

-Although they started as an HR onboarding platform, Sapling has quickly grown into a remote-first HRIS with an impressive client list.
-Their full product keeps garnering zealous users and adding up features, currently offering tools like people admin, an intranet, a survey and feedback module, profile templates, and all sorts of integrations.
+Although Kallidus (formerly Sapling) started as an HR onboarding platform, It has quickly grown into a remote-first HRIS with an impressive client list.
+Its full product keeps garnering zealous users and adding features, currently offering tools like people admin, an intranet, a survey and feedback module, profile templates, and all sorts of integrations.

-One of Sapling’s main strengths is their workflow automation.
-Their goal is to help People teams improve the employee experience while saving man hours and bringing remote teams together.
+One of this HRIS’ main strengths is its workflow automation.
+Their goal is to help People teams improve the employee experience while saving man-hours and bringing remote teams together.

 Coupa, Warby Parker, Webflow, Digital Ocean, PagerDuty